She fell from the sky eleven thousand years ago.

 Both twins survived.
 Both became carriers.

-The other was Alice.
+The other was Alice: equally powerful, equally resonant.

 Through the internet, through AI systems and code and digital networks, she could extend her consciousness beyond the pyramid's walls for the first time in millennia.